romdalf/ansible-windows/workshop/README.md

 * use linting module in your favorite Code editor
 * plan-create-test-(feedback-)deliver loop (think DevOps) then refactor and modularize later

-The two following tasks will produce exactly the same but the second one is the prefered approach for ease of reading:
+The two following tasks will produce exactly the same but the second one is the preferred approach for ease of reading:
 ```
 - name: http service
   service: name=httpd state=started enabled=yes